BDA-KTS/entity_mapping/README.md

 # Entity Mapping

 ## Description
+The entity mapping method anonymizes identified patterns relevant for privacy.
+The method uses Regular Expressions (regex) to recognize patterns such as URLs, hashtags, mentions, and more.
+Each recognized pattern is hashed via the MD5 algorithm.
+MD5 is an algorithm that can map any input to an unique irreversible hash-value.
-The entity mapping method anonymize identifiable entities in text—such as URLs, hashtags, mentions, and other structured patterns.
-It applies MD5 hashing to each instance of the target entity that is identified via regular expressions (regex).
-It scans the input data for predefined entity types, capturing all matching patterns using efficient regex rules.
-Each unique entity is then transformed into a consistent hash value using the MD5 algorithm, ensuring irreversible anonymization while preserving referential integrity i.e., the same entity will always map to the same hash.
+This makes MD5 a desirable tool for anonymization, while also preserving referential integrity i.e., the same entity will always map to the same hash.

+This method will scan the input data for predefined entity patterns.
+After recognition it will add random 'salt' to each pattern.
+This increases the security of the anonymization.
+Lastly, it will transform all recognized and 'salted' patterns with the MD5 algorithm, and it will replace them in the text with the corresponding hash-value.
 This approach allows researchers to maintain the semantic and relational structure of the data (e.g., user mentions, domain references, or recurring tags) without exposing sensitive or personally identifiable information.
 Such a hashing-based mapping mechanism is particularly useful in privacy-preserving computational social science studies.

 ## Use Cases